 A research school and a scientific network for the integration of monitoring, science and management

-AMINOR is the Research School in Environmental Research of the FRAM Centre and is located at UiT the Arctic University of Norway, in Tromsø, Northern Norway.
+AMINOR is the Research School in Environmental Research of the FRAM Centre and is located in the Fram Centre, in Tromsø, Northern Norway.
 It is a multidisciplinary research network consisting of students, professors, researchers, and managers.
 AMINOR research network focuses on the integration of monitoring, science and management, with a particular emphasis on northern areas and environmental changes.
 AMINOR aims at promoting the use and development of theory, excellent study designs and appropriate analytical methods in both research and management, through workshops, group discussions and courses.

 The mission of the FRAM Centre is to contribute to the management and monitoring of environment and natural resources in the North, and to strengthen the connection between research and education.
 AMINOR is fully devoted to this goal, providing activities explicitly linking research and education across institutions.
-It is hosted by the Faculty of Biosciences, Fisheries and Economics at UiT The Arctic University of Norway, but it is an inter-faculty school with the involvement of managers, researchers, professors, and students from many relevant science disciplines within UiT and the FRAM Centre.
-This includes diverse disciplines such as statistics, oceanography, meteorology, terrestrial, freshwater and marine ecology, economics and political/social science.
+It is an inter-faculty school with the involvement of managers, researchers, professors, and students from many relevant science disciplines within the FRAM Centre.
+These include as statistics, oceanography, meteorology, terrestrial, freshwater and marine ecology, economics and political/social science.
 The network is also international, including professors, researchers, and students from abroad.

 The main goals of the AMINOR research network and research school are to train MSc and PhD students and to create a platform for developing competences for researchers within the FRAM Centre.
 To reach these goals, AMINOR provides opportunities for students and members of the FRAM Centre to continually develop their knowledge and competences on study designs, analytical methods, theoretical development, and conceptual advances through courses, workshops, and intensive discussions.